 If you are thinking about starting a business, one of the first decisions that you will face is determining what kind of entity to use for the business.
 Many simple businesses can be operated as a sole proprietorship, with the income and expenses reported directly on the Form 1040.
-However, if there is more than one owner, consideration should be given to filing as an S corporation.
+However, if there is more than one owner, consideration should be given to filing as a subchapter S corporation.
 An S corporation is a small business company that elects special tax status.

 The major difference between a regular corporation and an S corporation is that S corporation income is subject to a single level of tax.
 Its income is passed through to shareholders and included on their individual income tax returns.
 The S corporation form combines the business and legal characteristics of a corporation, including limited liability, with many aspects of partnership taxations, but does not provide as much flexibility as an LLC.

 There are a few instances in which the S corporation may pay tax at the corporate level.
 This may apply if the corporation was previously a C corporation or if the corporation engaged in a tax-free reorganization with a C corporation.
 The tax may be related to excess net passive income tax and/or LIFO recapture tax.
 (We strongly recommend talking to your Henry+Horne CPA for more information on this subject.)

 To elect and continue S corporation status, the corporation and its shareholders must meet a number of basic requirements: